Early years

 After Johnny Depp started playing guitar at the age of 12, he formed his own band ,,Flame" with friends at the age of 13.
 In 1979 he decided to become a rock musician and dropped out of high school in Miramar, Florida.
 When he wanted to go back to school two weeks later, his principal told him to go and make his dreams come true... which he did.

-In the '80s', he joined a band called 'The Kids', which had started earlier under the name 'The Kidz in the 1978s.
+in the '80s', he joined a band called 'The Kids', which had started earlier under the name 'The Kidz in the 1978s.
 The lineup at the time consistet of Bruce Witkin, Bill Hanti, Mitch Brownstein and Gio Ardizzola.
 Before Johnny joined the band, there were several changes of guitarists.

 In a radio interview with Steve Jones on June 27, 2016, Johnny revealed that after auditioning for 'The Kids', he became their lighting technician for about a week, which gave him the opportunity to learn the songs.
 Shortly after, he joined the band as lead guitarist.
 The lineup at that time (Bruce, Bill, Mitch and Johnny) was the most stable and successful.